Vauxhall Motors: 2000s

-2010 to 2016
+2010s

-In 2010, the new Vauxhall Movano was launched and a new Meriva (launched at Geneva Motor Show) went on sale in mid-2010.
+In 2010, the new Vauxhall Movano was launched and a new Meriva (launched at the Geneva Motor Show) went on sale in mid-2010.

 The Ampera E-Rev, short for extended-range electric vehicle, went on sale in the UK in 2011 with a 16 kWh, 400 lb lithium-ion battery pack that delivers 40 mi of motoring and a 1.4-litre petrol engine that extends the car's range to 350 mi.
 It won the "European Car of the Year".
 A new Vauxhall Combo went on sale in late 2011 and a facelifted Corsa went on sale in early 2011.
 The Zafira Tourer compact MPV was released in late 2011.

 In 2012, the Vauxhall Adam city car was launched at the Paris Motor Show in late 2012, with sales beginning in early 2013.
 A new Vauxhall Mokka compact SUV was launched at the 2012 Geneva Motor Show.

 In May 2012, GM announced plans to move much of the production of Astra vehicles from mainland Europe to the UK.
 The company announced it would invest £125 million in the Ellesmere Port factory and spend about £1bn in the UK component sector.
 It is reported that Astras produced at Ellesmere Port contain only 25% British parts, far below the typical 50 to 55% local content requirement Britain would have to agree to in bilateral trade deals.

 HydroGen4 is the successor of the fuel-cell vehicle Opel HydroGen3, developed by General Motors/Opel and presented in 2007 at the IAA in Frankfurt and was expected to hit the market in 2016.

 In December 2015, safety officials asked Vauxhall to initiate a full safety recall of the Zafira B model, due to a worrying level of "improper repairs"'.